Welcome!

 How do I access retreat sessions?

-The retreat will be held virtually from November 13 - 16.
+The retreat will be held virtually from February 26 - March 1.
 All retreat events will be held live on Zoom, a web conferencing platform that you can download and use for free.
-Each event session will have it's own unique meeting link, and prior to the retreat you will receive a personalized schedule by email that will include all of the links that you will need, including links for all sponsor presentation, morning kickstarts, your classes, happy hours, and the YarnSmarts After dark sessions.
+Each event session will have its own unique meeting link, and prior to the retreat you will receive a personalized schedule by email that will include all of the links that you will need, including links for all sponsor presentation, morning kickstarts, your classes, happy hours, and the YarnSmarts After dark sessions.
 Note all listed times are EST (Eastern Standard Time): click here to convert to your local time.
 In preparation for the retreat, please make sure to install Zoom client for meetings and create an account if you don't have one yet.

 This is my first virtual event.
 How can I prepare?